Short expressions of permutations as products and cryptanalysis of the Algebraic Eraser: A general attack on the scheme

 \subsubsection{Distributions and complexity}

 Alice and Bob make their choices according to certain distributions.
-Whenever we mention a \emph{probability}, it is meant with respect to the relevant distribution. \fi All assertions made here must hold ``with significant probability'' and the generation of elements must be possible within the available computational power.
+Whenever we mention a \emph{probability}, it is meant with respect to the relevant distribution.
+All assertions made here are meant to hold ``with significant probability'' and the generation of elements must be possible within the available computational power.
 We will quantify our statements later.

 \begin{as} It is possible to generate an element $(\alpha,1)\in A$ with $\alpha\neq 1$. \end{as} Assumption \ref{loworder} is equivalent to the possibility of generating $(\alpha,g)\in A$ such that the order $o$ of $g$ in $G$ is smaller than the order of $(\alpha,g)$ in $M\rtimes G$.
 Indeed, in this case $(\alpha,g)^o$ is as required.